Yesterday I spoke at this year’s edition of the annual Podcamp Toronto at Ryerson University.

 I admit that catering to search engine spiders may provide some short-term results.
 The question is though: What do you do when Google updates their search algorithm and you lose your Page rank placement?!
 You would have to start catering to people.

-11. Give first, give often and give a lot without asking or expecting something back.
-Best way to achieve your dreams is to help others achieve theirs.
+11. Give first, give often, and give a lot without asking or expecting something back.
+The best way to achieve your dreams is to help others achieve theirs.
 It is not about you – it is about other people. (e.g. tweet and link even to your competition.)

 12. Campaign a cause.
 Don’t market yourself or your product.
 Set the goal to be making a difference for all – not only your readers or customers, and go after that.
 If you make a difference people will reward you by reading your blog and buying your product.

 13. Let others do the marketing for you but be your own representative!